 You need to look out for snakes in the compost bin

-The way to avoid a problem with snakes in compost is to insure that the material that you want to make compost from rots down quickly.
+The way to avoid a problem with snakes in compost is to ensure that the material that you want to make compost from rots down quickly.
 This will remove the type of habitat that snakes need and are looking for.
-If you have dry material in a compost heap this is what will attract snakes because a heap on the ground is fully exposed.
+If you have dry material in a compost heap this is what snakes are attracted to because a compost heap on the ground is fully exposed to them.

-By placing composting material in a bin and keeping the contents moist the rotting process will commence to produce compost.
+By placing composting material in a bin and keeping the contents moist, the rotting process will commence to produce compost.
 A compost bin is, by its nature, contained.
 It’s difficult for anything to get into it.
-A compost bin is therefore the preferred option compared to a compost heap which will attract snakes very easily.
+A compost bin is therefore the preferred option compared to a compost heap.
+Snakes may be attracted to the contents of a compost bin but if they find it difficult to get in, they will move on.

 What attracts snakes to your house

 Snakes are attracted to places where they can hide.
 Houses provide so many opportunities for hiding.
 Snakes don’t particularly seek to find their way into a house.
 They tend to be attracted to any heaps of materials that accumulate around the outside of a house.
-You may have a pile of logs, drying in a small shed.
+They may be attracted to a pile of logs, drying in a small shed, especially where there are logs being stored.

-This is often left undisturbed for a significant period of time.
+Logs are often left undisturbed for a significant period of time.
 It will be dry and sheltered.
 Just the type of place that attracts snakes.
-It’s unlikely that you will have any particular food around your house that attracts snakes.
+It’s unlikely that you will have any particular food around your house that snakes are attracted to.
 The prey that snakes go for will be generally distributed everywhere.

 It’s possible to keep snakes away by erecting a snake proof fence using half inch wire mesh.
 You need to dig a trench about six inches deep along the line where the fence is to be.
 This is to bury part of the fence underground, the remaining wire being above ground.